logreg = LogisticRegression(solver='liblinear', random_state=1)

 In this lesson, we’re going to ensemble logistic regression and random forests.
 Because their predictions are generated using completely different processes, they’re likely to make different types of errors and thus they’re good candidates for ensembling.

 Let’s see a reminder of their cross-validation scores.
-Both the logistic regression Pipeline and the random forest Pipeline have an accuracy of 0.811, so our goal with ensembling is to increase this score.
+Both the logistic regression and random forest Pipelines have an accuracy of 0.811, so our goal with ensembling is to increase this score.

 The options for the voting parameter are 'soft', in which predicted probabilities are averaged, and 'hard', in which only class predictions are taken into account.
 We’ll try soft voting first.
 Also, we’ll set n_jobs to -1 to enable parallel processing.